 The Network recommends that Everett invest at least \$990,320 toward affordable housing annually beginning in 2023.
-This estimate is based on population projections for Everett and a per-capita investment of twenty dollars.
+This estimate is based on population projections22 for Everett and a per-capita investment of twenty dollars.23 payment assistance that is funded with HOME dollars through the North Suburban Consortium.